woosting/linux/contents/mbr/missingo-fix/missing-fix.md

 # Fix missing Bootmgr -- Windows 10 / 8 / 7

-> A missing bootmgr is one of the most common boot issues in the Windows ecosystem.
+> SYMPTOMS: A missing bootmgr is one of the most common boot issues in the Windows ecosystem.
 This can be fixed using a Win7 boot cd.
 ![BOOTMBR is missing](assets/01_boot-mgr-missing.png)

 1. **Insert the Windows 7 Installation or Repair disk** into your drive.

 2. **Reboot the System** to be prompted with: `Press any key to boot from disk`:

-	> This step requires a corresponding boot preference order set in the BIOS or UEFI!
+	> NOTE: This step requires a corresponding boot preference order set in the BIOS or UEFI!

 	![Press any key to boot from CD.](assets/02_press-any-key.png)